Manu Chhabria: Career

 Chhabria started his career by joining his family business of running a shop named Raja Radio, trading radio assemblies and electronic components (mainly of Philips India) on Lamington Road in Mumbai.
 He moved to Dubai in 1973, to run Jumbo Electronics, a sales agency owned by his family trading in the same products as in Mumbai.
-Dubai was at that time an obscure backwater, and in 1974, Chhabria was able to bag a contract with Sony, the Japanese electronics manufacturer, for Jumbo Electronics to become the sole distributors of Sony in the UAE.
+Dubai was at that time an obscure backwater, and in 1974, Chhabria was able to negotiate a contract with Sony, the Japanese electronics manufacturer, for Jumbo Electronics to become the sole distributors of Sony in the UAE.
 To his great good fortune, the oil boom began after the Oil Crisis of 1973 and swampy, backward Dubai became flush with oil money.
-Chhabria's business as exclusive dealer of Sony's products flourished at a scale he could never have dreamt possible, there were no taxes of any sort in Dubai, and Chhabria was soon a man of immense wealth.
+Chhabria's business as an exclusive dealer of Sony's products flourished at a scale he could never have dreamt possible, there were no taxes of any sort in Dubai, and Chhabria was soon a man of immense wealth.

-In India, during his bonhomie with Sony, he started a Sony branded Color/BW TV/Portable Audio system manufacturing/assembly unit in 80's in Mumbai in the name of Orson Electronics Ltd, that was one of the pioneers in India in that industry.
-Orson came much before Onida or Videocon and others in modern Electronics field in India and was the number one.
-In audio field, it was beating Philips.
-But unfortunately, due to mismanaged operations and mainly due to pumping out hard cash from the profits to Chhabria in Dubai, soon that empire collapsed.
-Orson was one of the first to revolutionize Production/Inventory/Sales in Electronics Industry through in-house computer system and applications.
+In India, during his bonhomie with Sony, he started a Sony branded Color/BW TV/Portable Audio system manufacturing/assembly unit in 80's in Mumbai in the name of Orson Electronics Ltd, which was one of the pioneers in India in that industry.
+Orson came much before Onida or Videocon and others in the modern Electronics field in India and was the number one.
+In the audio field, it was beating Philips.
+Unfortunately, due to mismanaged operations and mainly due to pumping out hard cash from the profits to Chhabria in Dubai, soon that empire collapsed.
+Orson was one of the first to revolutionize Production/Inventory/Sales in the Electronics Industry through in-house computer systems and applications.
 By 1991, Orson was a dead unit.